 - Evaluate: Can the student appraise, argue, and justify a point of view?

 - Analyze: Can the student connect (compare and contrast) various concepts?

-- Applying – Is your student able to use what has been taught in a new, useful manner?
+- Apply: Is the student able to use the information in a new scenario?

-- Understanding – Is your student able to clearly explain key concepts and ideas?
+- Understand: Is the student able to explain key concepts and ideas?

-- Remembering – Can your student easily recall information?
+- Remember: Can the student easily recall course content?

 In Part 2 of this series, we’ll discuss how applying Bloom’s Taxonomy in assessment can help educators take a deeper look into learning and drive academic achievement for students and programs overall.